Maselia464/Upgrade-station-AOE2/README.md

 You can modify stats and tech effect in the Upgrade_station_dictionnary.py

 but do not touch the unused resource you will break the mod...

+You are completely free to use this code and modify for your own need, just credit me, it's not much but it's help ;)